kitconcept/pas.plugins.memberpropertytogroup/docs/source/extend.rst

 This is the default behavior.

 Integrators using this module may provide their own solution by registering a utility for this interface.
-I case a utility was found it get called with the plugin instance and the group id is parameters.
+In case a utility was found, it gets called with the plugin instance and the group id as parameters.
-The result of the call is then considered as the members of the group and returned unmodifed.
+The result of the call is then considered as a list of members of the group and returned as is.

 Example